vinimostaco/vinimostaco/README.md

 ## 👨‍💻 About Me

-I'm a passionate Junior Software Developer currently working at Alest Consultoria in São Paulo, SP, Brazil.
+I'm a passionate Junior Software Developer currently working at Blue Company in São Paulo, SP, Brazil.
 With 1.5 years of experience in the tech industry, I have a strong background in:

 - **Node.js** and **TypeScript**
 - **REST API** development